-Spam Traps are fake email addresses that live on the web for the purpose of finding people who may be illegitimately acquiring contacts.
+Spam traps are fake email addresses that live on the web for the purpose of finding people who may be illegitimately acquiring contacts.
 Internet Service Providers (ISPs) flag a domain if it sends to a higher percentage than normal.
-This means eliminating your risk of sending to Spam Traps will increase your likelihood of reaching the inbox, leading to more opens, clicks and, ultimately, more money.
+Eliminating your risk of sending to spam traps will increase your likelihood of reaching the inbox, leading to more opens, clicks, and ultimately, more money.
 Klaviyo leverages this fact to identify any spam traps on your list or any other profiles in your account that have never engaged with your brand.
 In this article, you will learn why you should and how to remove spam traps from your account.

 Sending to spam traps or actual humans who do not engage (open/click) with your emails will cause deliverability issues.
 Repeatedly emailing unengaged recipients will cause ISPs (e.g., Hotmail, Gmail, Outlook, etc.) to evaluate whether each recipient wants to receive emails from your domain.
-If there is a continuous period of time (usually around 60 days) where an individual recipient receives multiple emails from a specific domain but does not engage with them, ISPs will take that as a sign that they do not want to receive these emails and likely route them into the spam folder, or block the delivery outright.
+If there is a continuous period of time, usually around 60 days, when a recipient receives multiple emails from you but does not engage, ISPs will take that as a sign that they do not want to receive your emails and will likely route them to the spam folder or block the delivery outright.

-How to Identify Spam Traps?
+Identify Spam Traps

 If you’ve been sending emails on Klaviyo for 6 months to a year and this is the first time you are creating one of these segments, you will likely have plenty of usable data to find those who are truly unengaged.
-If you are new to Klaviyo, there may not be as much data available to utilize.
-However, if you were sending emails on an ESP that Klaviyo integrates with prior to joining us, you can leverage this when creating an unengaged segment.
+If you are new to Klaviyo, there may not be as much available data.
+However, if you sent emails on an ESP that Klaviyo integrates with prior to joining us, you can leverage this data when creating an unengaged segment.

-Most likely, you will primarily utilize Klaviyo data, integration data, and any data from other custom properties you may have uploaded into your account.
+Most likely, you will primarily utilize Klaviyo data, integration data, and any data from other custom properties you have uploaded into your account.
 For instance, there may be some individual profile data that you’ve uploaded into Klaviyo that could reference an action someone has done.
-If you have this available, you can use this information to weed out profiles that couldn't perform a human action.
-An example may look like the segment below:
+If you have this available, you can also use this information to weed out profiles that couldn't perform a human action.
+An example may look like the segment below.